ming6715/academic-kickstart/content/authors/mingjun/_index.md

   - course: MS in Business Analytics
     institution: University of Miami
     year: 2019
-  - course: BS in Finance
+  - course: BS in Finance & BA in Accounting
     institution: University of International Business and Economics
     year: 2015
-  - course: BA in Accounting
-    institution: University of International Business and Economics
-    year: 2016